Je Reviendrai – a film by Jean Barat

 Historical advisor: Annette Wieviorka

-Voice: Carlo Brandt
+Voiced by: Carlo Brandt

 Music by Jean-Noël Yven

-About Zysman Wenig
+About Zysman Nevis

-Zysman Wenig was born in Poland on January 15, 1913, in Kònskie near Lodz.
-The youngest of a family of seven children, his mother and then his father died prematurely.
-In 1931, Zysman leaves Poland to join his older sister, Sarah, who settled in Paris in the 1920s.
-He is 17 years old.
+Zysman Pin was born in Poland on 15 January 1913 in Kònskie near Lodz.
+The youngest of seven children, his mother and then his father died prematurely.
+In 1931, Zysman left Poland to join his older sister, Sarah, who moved to Paris in the 1920s.
+He was 17 years old.
+Sarah and her husband Moshé have 5 children.
+Zysman, barely older than the eldest son, moved into the family home in the Marais district and worked as a tailor.
+On 30 June 1936, he married Khayè Grundman, the sister of Moshé.
+They had two sons, Jacques born in 1936 and Roger born in 1940.

-Transferred on 18 January 1945 during the "death marches" to the Mauthausen camp and then to the Ebensee camp, Zysman Wenig is released on 6 May 1945 and repatriated to Paris on 24 May 1945 where he finds his wife and children who managed to escape arrest.
+During the Occupation, Zysman Pin is arrested on 14 May 1941 during the so-called "Billet vert" roundup and then interned in the camp of Pithiviers.
+He manages to maintain an often clandestine correspondence with his wife.
+On 25 June 1942, Zysman Pin is deported to the Auschwitz-Birkenau camp in convoy no. 4 and given the number 42,695.
+He was notably assigned to a carpentry kommando.
+Transferred on 18 January 1945 during the "death marches" to the Mauthausen camp and then to the Ebensee camp, Zysman Plaque was released on 6 May 1945 and repatriated to Paris on 24 May 1945 where he found his wife and children who managed to escape arrest.

 http://jereviendrai-lefilm.com/